telerik/ajax-docs/sharepoint/2013/installation-and-deployment/incorporating-telerik-ui-for-asp.net-ajax.md

 		<%@ register tagprefix="telerik" namespace="Telerik.Web.UI" assembly="Telerik.Web.UI, Version=x.x.x.x, Culture=neutral, PublicKeyToken=121fae78165ba3d4" %>

 	>note Note that the version of the assembly is specified in the Assembly attribute.
-If deploying a different version of Telerik® UI for ASP.NET Ajax, ensure that the version number is correct here.
+If deploying a different version of Telerik® UI for ASP.NET AJAX, ensure that the version number is correct here.

 1. Add the following code in the edited page (for example in the Content with **ContentPlaceholderID** set to **PlaceHolderMain**):